jarvisjohnson/gatsby-starter/src/pages/index.md

   title: Lot49
   text: >
-    The Lot49 protocol builds on concepts and technology developed for the Bitcoin Lightning Network to incentivize data delivery in a mobile mesh communication network.
-Lot49 aims to make it possible to use bitcoin based micropayments to solve the following problems faced by existing mesh networks
+    The Lot49 protocol whitepaper describes our open-source plan for including incentive payments along with data to encourage successful delivery by nodes in the network.
+In this way the protocol lets users pay each other, instead of a centralized ISP or mobile carrier, for providing essential communication services.
+The Lot49 protocol builds on technology developed for the Bitcoin Lightning Network to improve mesh network data delivery and drive bottom-up adoption by incentivizing people to provide coverage and capacity where and when it is needed.

 ---